 God desires for us to see His favor and presence within our innermost being this day, in His Son, our Savior, Immanuel.
 And even if we do have fears, God will restate His love and favor graciously, just as Gabriel did for Mary, until we, too, let go of our fears so we may embrace His favor and presence.

-This blesses our Lord.
-This blesses our lives.
+This blesses our Lord and this blesses our lives.
+Bless Him today!
 Hallelujah!